-Our holistic aims for learners in this pathway:

-The young person will have a greater ability to mak choices related to the here and now, which can be use to support more person centred, more informe decision-making.
-They will be able to do this in a rang of settings if supported effectively.
+Our holistic aims for learners in this pathway: The young person will have a greater ability to make choices related to the here and now, which can be used to support more person centred, more informed decision-making.
+They will be able to do this in a range of settings if supported effectively.

-The young person has moved from having no contro or autonomy (manifesting itself in passive behaviours in their life to being able to more successfull communicate their choices for adulthood using AAC.
+The young person has moved from having no control or autonomy (manifesting itself in passive behaviours) in their life to being able to